-Hansard for 9 February 1983 brings us this:
+Hansard for 9 February 1983 brings us this little gem of a Parliamentary exchange:

 Mr. Graham asked the Secretary of State for Foreign and Commonwealth Affairs why a payment of £341 was made by the Foreign and Commonwealth Office to Palestine for 1981–82, as listed in the Appropriation Accounts for that year.